-Engagement with Coca Cola impacts approximately

-1 million people

-in the sugar industry.
+Engagement with Coca Cola impacts approximately 1 million people in the sugar industry.

-Source: Coca-Cola Company Mauritus Country Sugar Study, May 2019 Shell plc operates in 70+ countries with 93,000 employees serving over 1 million commercial and industrial customers, and around 32 million retail customers daily.
-It is critical in transitioning to a low-carbon economy.
-Source: shell.com, January 2025 Utility companies that CBIS engaged in 2024 on just energy transition employ over 171,000 employees worldwide who serve over 40 million customers globally (Latin America, North America, Europe, Africa, the Middle East, and Asia).
+Source: Coca-Cola Company Mauritus Country Sugar Study, May 2019 Utility companies that CBIS engaged in 2024 on just energy transition employ over 171,000 employees worldwide who serve over 40 million customers globally (Latin America, North America, Europe, Africa, the Middle East, and Asia).

-Source: Stock Analysis, Statistica, Company websites, 2024 Christian Brothers Investment Services
+Source: Stock Analysis, Statistica, Company websites, 2024

 Opposing Sexual Exploitation

-66 What are we doing to ensure that children can continue smiling at us, with clear eyes and faces filled with trust and hope?"1
+What are we doing to ensure that children can continue smiling at us, with clear eyes and faces filled with trust and hope?"

-- Pope Francis
+Pope Francis

 The online sexual exploitation of children is one of the most urgent and devastating human rights issues we face.
 Pope Francis called on investors specifically to hold tech companies accountable for eliminating child abuse from their platforms.2 Strengthening Artificial Intelligence (AI) and Safeguarding Design CBIS urged Alphabet, Meta, and Apple to ensure that AI is used to protect, not exploit, children and their dignity.
 In 2024, Alphabet enhanced its AI tools to detect child sexual abuse material (CSAM), shared board-level oversight of its AI ethics program, and implemented safeguards to prevent misuse.
 Apple published its ethical AI principles and included AI ethicists and trust and safety experts in its Responsible AI team.
 Across all engagements, CBIS advocated for "safety by design," asking companies to embed child protection in the earliest stages of product development.
 1Address of His Holiness Pope Francis to the participants in the congress on "Child Dignity in the Digital World" - October 2017.
 2Promoting Digital Child Dignity, From Concept to Action Summit - November 2019.
 Source: Google.com December 2024, Meta.com April 2024, Apple.com July 2024.
-Promoting Transparency and Real-World Impact CBIS called for greater transparency into child safety measures.
+Opposing Sexual Exploitation Promoting Transparency and Real-World Impact CBIS called for greater transparency into child safety measures.
 Meta led by publicly reporting on the effectiveness of its tools to flag predatory behavior, investing in behavioral nudges and user education, and defaulting minors to the strictest content settings.
 The company also provided funding to the National Center for Missing and Exploited Children to remove intimate images of minors.
-Apple, after productive dialogue with investors, disclosed its processes for detecting CSAM, agreed to share results of child rights impact assessments in the UK and Australia, and met directly with CBIS to discuss boardlevel accountability.
+Apple, after productive dialogue with investors, disclosed its processes for detecting CSAM, agreed to share results of child rights impact assessments in the UK and Australia, and met directly with CBIS to discuss board-level accountability.
 These steps mark real progress, even as challenges persist.
 In 2025, CBIS' work will expand, building on our leadership to include emerging risks in online gaming and new AI applications.
-Opposing Sexual Exploitation Engagements That Have Progressed in 2024 Alphabet Apple Meta Microsoft Qualcomm Source: Meta.com April 2024, Apple.com July 2024.
+Source: Meta.com April 2024, Apple.com July 2024.
+Opposing Sexual Exploitation Engagements That Have Progressed in 2024 Alphabet Apple Meta Microsoft under the age of 18 were affected by online child sexual abuse (with one case of abuse reported every second).
+Source: Childlight - Global Child Safety Institute, 2024